stellar/stellar-docs/platforms/anchor-platform/CONTRIBUTING.md

 > sure the versioned file contains everything it needs.

 #### Add Configuration to the OpenAPI Plugin Instance

+> _Note_: These `versions` parts of the configuration are now generated
+> dynamically, using a `makeVersions()` function, so these manual config steps
+> shouldn't need to be done.
+You _may_ want to advance/adjust the
+> `anchorPlatformNextVersion` string in the config file, when you release a new
+> version of docs, though.

 In order to be able to use the plugin's CLI to update already-released versions, we have to update the configuration in `/config/anchorPlatform.config.ts`.
 Make